 The use of water additives can increase some plumbing issues in your home.
 Chloramines are found to cause leaks in pipes, especially in copper pipe systems.
 The use of water treatment such as chloramines can cause lead to leach from pipes in your house.

 Chloramines have a corrosive effect on your pipes and aggressively react with rubber compared with chlorine.
 Since water additives like chloramines can change the chemical properties of water, pipe systems like lead and copper pipes are affected.

 Changes in the chemical properties of water may affect your health in the long run.
 If your municipal water supplier uses additives like chloramines in your tap water, then don’t be surprised if you experience drastic changes in your water quality.

 How Does Chloramine Get Into Your Drinking Water?

-Chloramine is directly added to your drinking water to eliminate potential threats to your health.
-Bad microorganisms like bacteria are immediately killed by the chemical before they reach households.
+Chloramine is directly added to your drinking water through the water treatment system to eliminate potential threats to your health.
+The chemical immediately kills bad microorganisms like bacteria before they reach households.